marcoscz1995/CrowdMarker/README.md

 ### Prerequisites
 - [Python 3](https://www.python.org/downloads/)
 - A TA or Professor level account on [Crowdmark](https://crowdmark.com/)
+- A Linux distro with root priviliges.
+These instructions will use Debian compatibles OSs but can be changed for any distro.
 - (Optional) [Python venv](https://docs.python.org/3/library/venv.html) is shipped with Python 3 but for some reason some distros separate it out into a separate package, such as python3-venv on Ubuntu/Debian.
 Sorry Linux users, but you will have to install this if you haven't already.
--

 ### Installation
 - Install or upgrade to [Python 3](https://www.python.org/downloads/).
 Clone this repository, and move into it
 - `git clone https://github.com/marcoscz1995/Crowdmarker.git`
 - `cd Crowdmarker`

+Configure your OS for Evdev (see [here](https://python-evdev.readthedocs.io/en/latest/install.html) for more info)
+- `sudo apt-get install python-dev python-pip gcc`
+- `apt-get install linux-headers-$(uname -r)`

+Configure your OS for PyAutoGui (see [here](https://stackoverflow.com/questions/34939986/how-to-install-pyautogui) for more info)
+- `sudo pip3 install python3-xlib`
+- `sudo apt-get install scrot python3-tk python3-dev`

 (Optional, but recomended) Create a virtual environment and activate it.
 - `python3 -m venv crowdmarker-env`
 - `source crowdmarker-env/bin/activate`

 Install the required packages
-- `pip install -r requirements.txt`
+- `pip3 install -r requirements.txt`

 ### Determine keyboard event number
 Run keyboard_event_determiner.py